wokdev/wok/docs/index.md

 ---

-Manage a pack of repos as they were in a monorepo while still keeping them standalone and isolated.
+Manage multiple git repos as part of a single workspace.

+Wok utilizes git submodules and works as a package manager on top of them.

 [Get started](getting-started.md){ .md-button .md-button--primary }